CodeEditApp/CodeEdit/README.md

 Be part of the next revolution in code editing by contributing to the project.
 This is a community-led effort, so we welcome as many contributors who can help.
 Read the [Contribution Guide](https://github.com/CodeEditApp/CodeEdit/blob/main/CONTRIBUTING.md) for more information.

-Please note that this project spans [multiple repositories](https://github.com/CodeEditApp/CodeEdit#related-repositories) so instead of browsing issues in the issues tab, it may be helpful to find an issue to work on in our [project board](https://github.com/orgs/CodeEditApp/projects/3/views/1).
+This project spans [multiple repositories](https://github.com/CodeEditApp/CodeEdit#related-repositories) so instead of browsing issues in the issues tab, it may be helpful to find an issue to in our [project board](https://github.com/orgs/CodeEditApp/projects/3/views/1).

+For issues we want to focus on that are most relevant at any given time, please see the issues scoped to our current iteration [here](https://github.com/orgs/CodeEditApp/projects/3/views/13).

 ## Contributors